Ramalama2/Voron-2-Mods/Misumi_RBPB5/README.md

 # UPDATE
+- 23.03.2022: Made the tolerance for the Z-Joint (Inventor Ipt file) parametric and added a version with 0,15mm tolerance for the RBPB5 Bearing!
 - 27.09.2021: Final Release of CAD & STL Files!
 Please keep in mind that i need to update descriptions.
 The BOM is still correct!
 - Please keep in mind, i didn't updated the pictures, the Z-Joints are looking a bit different now!